INNOVINATI/microwler/docs/scraping.md

 `XPath` or `CSS` expressions - or use the ones we already built for you.

 ### Generic
-If you're really lazy, use the built-in selectors:
+If you're really lazy, just use the *built-in selectors*.
+For instance:

 ```python
 from microwler import scrape